New Jersey Eye Injury Lawyer

 Eye injuries at work are serious events that require immediate attention, medical assessment, and intervention.
 The loss of an eye or part of a worker’s vision has a dramatic effect on their quality of life.
 On top of medical bills, the lost income related to temporary or permanent disability can be catastrophic to the victim and their family.
-The South Jersey workers’ compensation lawyers at Pietras Saracino Smith & Meeks LLP are dedicated to helping injured workers claim the maximum amount of compensation available.
+The New Jersey eye injury attorneys at Pietras Saracino Smith & Meeks LLP are dedicated to helping injured workers claim the maximum amount of compensation available.

 Causes of Eye Injuries at Work